posener/orm/README.md

 code results in accelerated performance - no reflections are needed in run time, and database data decoding is faster when you know the target type.

+This tools gives all basic database operations, and  handling of complex relation between types.

 ## Example:

 Check out the [examples](./examples).